DSA for Systems and C++ Engineers: What the Interview Actually Expects

 The goal is pattern coverage, not problem count.

-Week 6 and beyond: Company-specific calibration.
 Targeting roles close to the hardware (NVIDIA GPU drivers, Apple kernel, Qualcomm DSP)?
 Increase your bit manipulation and C depth.
+See Nvidia Software Engineer Interview for the loop.
 Targeting systems-adjacent product roles (Meta infrastructure, Google SRE, Bloomberg C++ trading systems)?
 Make sure your graph and DP coverage is solid alongside the systems fundamentals.

 What to Skip

-You don't need an exhaustive DP library.
-Know the key patterns (0/1 knapsack, longest common subsequence, coin change) well enough to recognize them and write the recurrence.
-Grinding fifty DP problems at the expense of concurrency knowledge and follow-up prep is the wrong trade-off for most systems roles.
+Skip the exhaustive DP library.
+Know the key patterns (0/1 knapsack, longest common subsequence, coin change) well enough to recognize and write the recurrence.
+Grinding fifty DP problems at the expense of concurrency prep is the wrong trade for most systems roles.

-You also don't need string parsing algorithms like Knuth-Morris-Pratt or Rabin-Karp.
-These almost never appear outside very specialized roles.
-Skip them unless a job description calls them out explicitly.
+Skip string parsing algorithms like KMP or Rabin-Karp.
+They almost never show up outside very specialized roles.

 The real risk is under-preparing for the spoken, real-time format.
-You can know every pattern cold and still blank when asked to explain your reasoning under a 45-minute clock with someone watching.
-That gap closes with practice sessions that simulate the real format, not more solo LeetCode.
+You can know every pattern cold and still blank under a 45-minute clock with someone watching.
+That gap closes with sessions that simulate the real format, not more solo LeetCode.

 Further Reading

-- Why Arrays Have Better Cache Locality Than Linked Lists, GeeksforGeeks: the hardware mechanics behind the performance gap
+- Why Arrays Have Better Cache Locality Than Linked Lists, GeeksforGeeks: contains the 5.76x sum benchmark referenced above

-- C++ Memory Management Reference, cppreference.com: authoritative reference for smart pointers and RAII
+- C++ Memory Management Reference, cppreference.com: smart pointers and RAII